edenweb1/gpt-j-api/README.md

 ![API up](https://github.com/vicgalle/gpt-j-api/actions/workflows/test.yml/badge.svg)

-An API to interact with the GPT-J language model and variants!
-You can use and test the model in two different ways:
+An API to interact with the GPT-J language french finetuned model "Boris" .You can use and test the model in two different ways:

 * Streamlit web app at http://api.vicgalle.net:8000/
 * The proper API, documented at http://api.vicgalle.net:5000/docs